JeffD27/LED_Controller/README.md

 Note: if different GPIO pins are used you will need to edit the python dictionary called self.pin_dict in [pwm_dma.py](/pwm_dma.py) with the appropriate pin numbers.

 ## What are mosfets, and why do I need them?:

 The problem all stems from the fact that you can't run LED strip lights with the 3.3v off of the GPIO pins from the Raspberry Pi.
 It is simply not enough voltage.
 However, we can use a mosfet to essentially detect the voltage output of the GPIO pin and mimic that respective output on the 12 volt circuit.
 So if the GPIO pin voltage is reduced, so too will the 12 volt circuit.
 For more info see [this tutorial](https://dordnung.de/raspberrypi-ledstrip/).
+#### What kind of mosfets do I need and where do I get them?

+The raspberry pi has a low output voltage of 3.3v, therefore most mosfets will not work with a raspberry pi.
+The one that I found that has proven sucessful is a IRFZ44N mosfet.
+You can get the from [Amazon here](https://smile.amazon.com/dp/B07MW1N4Q5?psc=1&ref=ppx_yo2ov_dt_b_product_details), I paid $10 for 20 of them.

 ## Dependencies